 Lidia, 10 years old

-“I want my girl to study, I always push her to study.
-So in the future, he can telework and earn a better living."
+“I want my girl to study.
+I always push her to study.
+So in the future, she can telework and earn a better living."

 Enriqueta, 50 years old